-So Clyde bought a Smith & Wesson because he heard that shooting yourself in the temple is the most foolproof and quickest of the suicide methods.
+So he bought a Smith & Wesson because he heard that shooting yourself in the temple is the most foolproof and quickest way.

 One day, in a moment of idealism and, okay, more pain than he had yet experienced, he pulled the gun from the cabinet, climbed into bed, threw back a shot of scotch, put on Samuel Barber’s Adagio, pointed the gun at his temple. and put down the gun.

 He wrote in his journal,

 It’s easy to say what you should do.
 It’s a lot harder to do it.
 And it’s not just about offing yourself.
 We say we’re going to be loving but so often we’re not.
 We say we’re going to eat less and a meal later, we’re porking out.
-We say we’re not going to procrastinate and of course we do.
+We say we’ll stop procrastinating and of course we don’t.
 So weak are we.

 But I know I should kill myself.
 All my life I’ve talked about how we must, as individuals, sacrifice for the common good: be willing to take the extra time to use mass transit to do our part to stop global warming, pay our full fair share of taxes, volunteer our time to help the less fortunate, and so on.
 And here I am, an old dying man with crappy quality of life and little left in me to contribute, yet I’m sucking up probably a million dollars of precious health care resources.

-A week later, Clyde had a worse pain episode than before, drank two shots of whiskey, pulled out his gun, and put it to his head again.
+A week later, he had a worse pain episode than before, gulped two shots of whiskey, pulled out his gun, and put it to his head again.
 This time, he started to pull back the trigger, his hand shook, violently, and he put the gun down.

 Two days later, he had an even worse pain jag, and this one wouldn't subside.
 Assisted suicide is illegal in New York, so he Googled until he found the names of California doctors who routinely help terminal patients end it.
-And then, Clyde drove himself to the airport.
+And then, he took an Uber to the airport.